Ingram Independent School District

 Ingram Independent School District is a public school district based in Ingram, Texas, United States.
 The first school building opened in 1936.
-Ingram ISD has grown into a three campus district providing education for the citizens of Ingram (and the surrounding communities), population of approximately 1,870.
+Ingram ISD has grown into a three-campus district providing education for the citizens of Ingram (and the surrounding communities), a population of approximately 1,870.

 Ingram's Secondary campus accommodates Ingram residents as well as middle and high school-aged residents from Divide Independent School District, and Hunt Independent School District.

-Ingram ISD, with an open transfer policy, accepts requests from students all over the Texas hill-country without an attendance fee.
-The transfer rate, from neighboring school districts, has steadily grown since the 2012-2013 school year, from 9% to 15% due to the numerous changes implemented with the support of the district administrators, school board members, and campus staff.
-The secondary campus added a layer of complexity to their robust curriculum schedule (offerings of AP, Dual Credit, and OnRamps courses) by implementing the AVID program, as part of the early college transition over the next few years.
-The select middle school and high school campus staff attended a rigorous training in the summer of 2019 to ensure AVID was implemented with fidelity.
-AVID stands for Advancement Via Individual Determination, meant to provide students with the strategies and skills for college and career readiness.
+Ingram ISD has an open transfer policy, allowing students from across the Texas Hill Country to enroll without an attendance fee.
+Since the 2012–2013 school year, transfer rates from neighboring districts have increased from 9% to 15%, thanks to changes made with support from district leaders.
+The secondary campus has enhanced its curriculum by adding AP, Dual Credit, and OnRamps courses, along with the AVID program to aid in early college transitions.
+In the summer of 2019, staff from select middle and high school campuses participated in rigorous training to effectively implement AVID, which stands for Advancement Via Individual Determination, focusing on college and career readiness skills for students.